krisrandall/metamask-truffle-remix-tutorial/README.md

 ##### Writing a test

-The truffle framework also allows creating Javascript tests for your smart contracts.
+The Truffle framework also allows creating Javascript tests for your smart contracts.

 See [./test/test-simple-voter.js](./test/test-simple-voter.js)